Mayeu/not-on-facebook-icon/README.md

 ### Usage

 Download [not-on-facebook.css](not-on-facebook.css) and include it in your project.
 Then just use the `no-facebook` class on any element you want to have the icon.
 Magic!
+See a minimal example of it in use [here](index.html)

 ### Licence & Credits